KnudsenMorten/AzLogDcrIngestPS/README.md

 <details>
   <summary><h2>Delete-AzDataCollectionRules</h2></summary>
 .SYNOPSIS
-Deletes the Azure Loganalytics defined in like-format, so you can fast clean-up for example after demo or testing
+Deletes the Azure Data Collection Rules defined in like-format, so you can fast clean-up for example after demo or testing

-Developed by Morten Knudsen, Microsoft MVP

 .DESCRIPTION
 Used to delete many data collection rules in one task